AryaKris/Daily-planner/README.md

 # Step 3
 Calender was color coded to show the difference between present, past and future time.
 Used the if else condiditons for this step.
 Grey color means the event/time is in the past.
 Green color is used to display the future events or time and red color is used to display the present time.

+# step 4 - Local storage
+When I enter the description on the text area it needs to get stored in the local storage on clicking the save button.